Gifted & High Performers

 Loneliness, Isolation and Existential Concerns

-In therapy, antidotes to loneliness, isolation and existential concerns may be both philosophical and applied.
+In therapy, together we can target feelings of loneliness, isolation and existential concerns with philosophical and pragmatic approaches.
 An exploration of what it is to be lonely - what it is to be human - can elicit insight, mental stimulation and relief.
-Additionally, the cultivation of joy, contentedness, meaning and authentic connection are frequent interventional targets.
-These may be harnessed through behavioral, cognitive, relational, scholarly or artistic explorations.
+Additionally, the cultivation of joy, contentedness, meaning and authentic connection are frequent goals.
+Therapy may include behavioral, cognitive, relational, scholarly or artistic explorations.

 Loneliness, isolation and existential concerns may be a part of your gifted experience.
-Get support today, and get started with your free 15 minute consult.
-Click here.
+Get support today.

 THERAPY 2.0: GIFTEDNESS